jenkinsci/devops-portal-plugin/README.md

 ![Build Dashboard](.doc/BuildDashboard.png)

-And allows you to check the deployment of your applications on your environments and to monitor the availability of services:
+And allows you to check the deployment of your applications on your **run** environments and monitor the availability of services:

 ![Build Dashboard](.doc/RunDashboard.png)